NodeBE4/opinion/_posts/2022-07-25-EnclavedMicrostate.md

 Well yes, but Osekkai hasn't clipped Suisei in a *long* time.
 We're talking over 4 months for the most recent clip, and over a year since they were clipping Suisei consistently.
 So I'm just a little confused on the idea that Suisei somehow dropped off the face of the planet at one stage.

+----- __643.4__ -----2022-08-01 15:22:27+08:00:

+I was tempted to be there out of sheer interest but I ultimately decided against it.
+Good to see it's going well though!

+----- __643.5__ -----2022-08-01 15:31:25+08:00:

+Nice.
+I was at the con on Friday and didn't see as much VTuber-related stuff (cosplay-wise especially) as when I went last year, but I suspect that's because a lot of that gravitated to today instead.
+That said, I did see one La+ cosplayer in the itakimono.

 ### 644: [What are Visney and Barba Water?](https://old.reddit.com/r/AskHistorians/comments/wa6ohi/what_are_visney_and_barba_water/), submitted on 2022-07-28 18:50:57+08:00.

 ----- __644.1__ -----2022-07-28 19:20:54+08:00: